 About Abandonment Trauma

-The damage caused by parental abandonment is particularly devastating if it happens before the child understands that he or she is not responsible for others actions.
+The damage caused by parental abandonment is particularly devastating if it happens before the child understands that they are not responsible for others’ actions.
 If this happens, the child grows up with the belief that there’s something wrong with them that makes them unlovable.
 While the remaining parent may be able to provide emotional support and help the child develop a healthy sense of self-esteem, oftentimes very young children will still believe they are at fault.

 Other types of childhood trauma can also lead to abandonment anxiety, such as childhood abuse, neglect, parental substance abuse, depression, or other mental disorders that parents unavailable can lead to long-term abandonment trauma.

 Children are born hardwired to become attached to caretakers which is critical for adult functioning and the development of interpersonal relationships.
 Childhood abandonment – real or perceived – causes problems forming secure attachments which can set the stage for the poor quality of later relationships.
 Children who do not form secure attachments to their caregivers face challenges socializing with peers; the way most children learn social behaviors.
 Fear of abandonment is not found exclusively in childhood and can be seen in adults as well.
 Some adults who experienced childhood abandonment feel the effects and struggle to form satisfying relationships throughout their lifetime.
 A lack of a social support network deprives them of resiliency factors that provide protection from stress and a coping mechanism for handling the hardships in life.

 While there are many effects of child abandonment, the hidden danger is that the person may develop post-traumatic stress disorder (PTSD) as a result of long-term attachment issues, ongoing fear of abandonment, and lack of a supportive social network.
 Since an adult struggling with childhood abandonment has been silently enduring the psychological, emotional, and physical effects of abandonment for years, they may not realize that their feelings can be changed.